rumialirome-ship-it/daily-dubai-lottery/README.md

 pm2 start ecosystem.config.js --env production
 ```

+Your application is now running!
+However, it's only accessible directly via port 5000.
+The next step is to configure Nginx to make it accessible through your domain.

-### 9. Configure Nginx and Secure with SSL
+### 8. Configure Nginx and Secure with SSL

-Configure Nginx to act as a reverse proxy for your application.
+For a production environment on `dubailott.live`, it's essential to run your app behind Nginx as a reverse proxy.

 #### A. Basic Nginx Configuration (HTTP)